Acacia falcata: Taxonomy

-Found as a shrub or small tree from 2 to 5 m high, Acacia falcata has grey or black bark.
-Like most wattles it has phyllodes rather than leaves.
-These are a pale green or grey-green and sickle-shaped, measuring 7–19 cm in length, by 0.9–4 cm wide with a prominent mid vein.
-The small round flowers are cream or pale-yellow and appear in early winter from April to August.
-These are followed by thin seed pods which are 4.5–12 cm long and 0.5–0.8 cm wide.
-The pods mature from September to December.
+Acacia falcata was first formally described in 1806 by German botanist Carl Ludwig Willdenow in Species Plantarum.
+The specific epithet (falcata) means 'falcate' or 'shaped like a scythe or sickle'.

+In 1798, Johann Christoph Wendland described the species as Mimosa obliqua in Botanische Beobachtungen, but that name was illegitimate because it had already been given to a different taxon.

 Distribution and habitat

-The range is from Queensland south through eastern New South Wales to Bermagui on the south coast.
+Burra is found in coastal regions and on the eastern slopes of the Great Dividing Range from Bundaberg, Herberton and Ingham in Queensland and south through eastern New South Wales to Narooma.
+It is common in the understorey of Eucalyptus communities, often in shallow, stony soil.
 It grows predominantly on shale soils in open forest, and is associated with such trees as Eucalyptus paniculata, E. longifolia and E. tereticornis.

-Naturalised, it has been recorded in Java, Indonesia, and in North Island, New Zealand.
+This species of wattle has been introduced to Java, Indonesia.

 Ecology

 Plants live for five to twenty years in the wild, and are killed by bushfire.
 The seed is released in December, and dispersed by wind.
 It is stored in the soil, although it is unclear how related germination is to bushfire.
 Seed can germinate in disturbed areas.

 Acacia falcata is the host plant for the imperial hairstreak (Jalmenus evagoras).
 One field study recovered 98 species of bug (Hemiptera) from A. falcata across its range.